 But you know what?
-I perfected my style through some trial and error and I now have a much better understanding of what will fit me, what stores are carrying styles that I love and I always end up finding just enough items for my capsule wardrobe.
+I perfected my style through some trial and error.
+I now have a much better understanding of what fits me, what stores carry styles I like, so I end up finding enough items for an easy capsule wardrobe.

 As far as spending money on myself, that used to be a biggie.
 I had to realize that I matter too.
 I would buy anything (almost) without a second thought if it’s for my kids, but I put myself on the bottom of the list.